Tiana Jaber

-Tiana Jaber (تيانا جابر, /apc/; born 9 May 2000) is a professional footballer who plays as a defender for A-League Women club Wellington Phoenix.
-Born in Australia, she plays for the Lebanon national team.
+Tiana Jaber (تيانا جابر, /apc/; born 9 May 2000) is a professional soccer player who plays as a defender for A-League Women club Western Sydney Wanderers.
+Born in Australia, she has played for the Lebanon national team.

 Early life

 Jaber grew up in Western Sydney, where she attended Glenwood High School.
-She is of Lebanese and Italian heritage.
+She is of Lebanese heritage through her father, and of Italian heritage through her mother.

 Club career

 NWS Koalas and Western Sydney Wanderers

-Jaber began her senior career with NWS Koalas in the National Premier Leagues NSW Women's competition.
+A youth product of the Glenwood Redbacks, Jaber began her senior career with NWS Koalas in the National Premier Leagues NSW Women's competition.
 In 2019, she signed a scholarship contract with the Western Sydney Wanderers.
 On 14 February 2020, her deal was upgraded to a professional contract as she began training regularly with the first team.
 She made her W-League debut on 20 February 2020, coming on as a substitute in a 4–0 defeat to Melbourne City.

 Sydney University

 Jaber's debut proved to be her only appearance for the Wanderers, as she departed at the end of the 2019–20 season to join Sydney University in the NPL NSW.
 The 2020 campaign was a successful one, with Sydney University claiming the Premiership before falling 2–1 to Manly United in the Grand Final.